gambitpolizei-ga/Sole-Stash/README.md

 * Heroku

 ## Getting Started
 Sole Stash is a sneaker collection tracker where logged-in users can add their sneakers into a table that lists them.
-Users can add sneakers using the ADD SNEAKERS tab which redirects them to a page to provide relevant information including the name, brand, size, date acquired, notes, and a picture, which is required.
+Users can add sneakers using the ADD SNEAKERS tab directing them to a page to provide relevant information including the name, brand, size, date acquired, notes, and a picture, which is required.
 After clicking the ADD SNEAKERS button, the sneakers then appear on the redirected COLLECTION home page with the corresponding details.
-In the DETAILS tab, users can update or delete the sneaker and add comments, which when added will redirect back to the COLLECTION page with the changes made.
+In the DETAILS tab, users can update or delete the sneakers and add comments, which when added will redirect them back to the COLLECTION page with the changes made.

 https://sole-stash.herokuapp.com